 Sitting watching qualifying for the Valencia Grand Prix, from sunny Trapani, Sicily, I was struck by two things.
 The first being that my ability to say ‘hello’, ‘goodbye’ and ‘thank you’ in the crudest of Italian accents left me ill equipped to deal with the rigours of Italian F1 commentary.
-The other was that even without the benefit of any bilingual tendencies, it was impossible not to recognise the sound of support for the Ferrari pairing of Fernando Alonso and Filipe Massa.
+The second being that even without the benefit of any bilingual tendencies, it was impossible not to recognise the support for Ferrari’s driver pairing of Fernando Alonso and Filipe Massa.

 The support was clear yet strangely unfamiliar after having become more than accustomed to commentary from a British Broadcasting Corporation, whose ode to impartiality seems to go amiss when the Formula One circus roles into town.
 While the Berlusconi brigade lend support to their chosen warriors, under the murky skies of White City, the walls are closing in fast.
 With the closing of BBC 606, the priority remains to get people to the website and to get them there often.

 You may in fact be wandering how on earth you ended up here, but bar this little haven of webdom, the point remains that web traffic is king.
 To maintain that steady stream of hits on the beeb, it would appear that a pantomime villain is needed – enter Messer Hamilton.
 His name alone accounts for approximately 40-50 percent of the content and 100 percent of the criticisms.